boardgameio/boardgame.io/CONTRIBUTING.md

 ## Issue tracker

 Please use the [Issue Tracker](https://github.com/google/boardgame.io/issues) to discuss potential improvements you want to make before sending a Pull Request.
-Do not send unsolicited Pull Requests unless they are small bugfixes.

 The Issue Tracker may contain items labelled **help wanted** or **good first issue** from time to time.
 This is a good place to look if you want to contribute but aren't sure where to start.